GETTING TO KNOW COMMUNITY LEADERS AND BENEFACTORS J. IRWIN AND XENIA MILLER

 Joseph Irwin Miller (1909-2004) was born into a prominent Columbus, Indiana, family with business interests in banking, industry, and real estate.
 Irwin Miller attended Yale University, majoring in Greek and Latin and graduating Phi Beta Kappa in 1931.
 He then received a master’s degree from Oxford University in 1933.
-In 1934, Irwin Miller began working at Cummins Engine Company—founded by his great- uncle—which builds diesel engines in Columbus, Indiana.
+In 1934, Irwin Miller began working at Cummins Engine Company—founded by his great- uncle—which builds diesel engines in Columbus.
 His career began when the firm was still small enough that his responsibilities included opening the daily mail though his innovations in management, marketing, and production brought the firm to profitability and he is credited as a major influence in the company’s growth.
 Although beset with early difficulties, under Irwin Miller’s leadership the company persevered to become the leading independent diesel manufacturer in the world (2006 reported sales were $11.4 billion).
 In addition to being a patron of modern architecture, Irwin Miller was a philanthropist and industrialist well known for his civic activism.
 A lay leader in the Christian ecumenical and civil rights movements, he was the first layman to be President of the National Council of Churches and was a strong advocate for the Civil Rights Act of 1964 (working with Martin Luther King, Jr. to organize the March on Washington).

-- from the Indianapolis Museum of Art website
+- from the Newfields website

 During the first century A.D., Emperor Augustus could claim that he found Rome a city of bricks and left it a city of marble.
 In the 20th century, J. Irwin Miller could make a similar boast of Columbus, Indiana: When he grew up there in the 1910s and ’20s, it was a small Midwestern town; by the time he passed away in 2004, he’d left it a hub of Modernist architecture.